 - Help your child organize everyday items.
 Work with your child to have a place for everything.
 This includes clothing, backpacks, and school supplies.

 Note that children with ADHD need consistent rules that they can easily follow.
-When your child follows rules, he or she should be rewarded.
+When your child follows rules, they should be rewarded.

 Treatments for Adult ADHD